 - Can I claim CPD credits for clinical visits?

-- Is there a template to help document my reflection on and learning from CPD?
+- Is there further guidance to help document my reflection on and learning from CPD?

 - How should I develop the objectives for my personal development plan?